syntaxinstitut/04-06-API-Documentation/README.md

             .then(res=>res.json())
             .then(json=>console.log(json))
 ```
- You can also use limit(Number) and sort(asc|desc) as a query string to get your ideal results
+ You can also use limit(Number) and sort(asc|desc) as a query string to get your ideal results.